alex-davidson17/alex-nuuly-take-home/README.md

 # Nuuly Front-End take home project

 This project was built as a take-home assignment for Nuuly's interview process.
 Track Ninja displays data for the top artists of a country chosen by the user.
-The list of countries is generated via the (REST Countries API)[https://restcountries.com/].
+The list of countries is generated via the [REST Countries API](https://restcountries.com/).

 ## Recommended IDE Setup